oksimano/API-cocktails/README.md

 # API query from https://www.thecocktaildb.com/

 Query coctails with the starting letter.
-U Built with HTML, JS, Bootstrap
+Built with HTML, JS, Bootstrap

 ## Hosting